 Carp

-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
-Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
+A simple yet effective fishing rig involves threading a small running sinker through the mainline, typically around 8 pounds, as shown in blue.
+Then tie a medium swivel to the end, allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.
+I generally use a size 6 bait keeper hook or size 10 long shank, which is perfect for corn kernels or scrub worms; however, you can also use small treble style hooks, which is a better setup if you’re using bread.

 Running sinker fishing rig